maticzav/graphql-shield/README.md

 ### `Whitelisting vs Blacklisting`

 Shield allows you to lock-in your schema.
 This way, you can seamleslly develop and publish your work without worrying about exposing your data.
-To lock in your service simply set `defaultRule` to `deny` like this;
+To lock in your service simply set `fallbackRule` to `deny` like this;

 ```ts
 const typeDefs = `